-The Bachus & Schanker legal team was founded with the principle that everyone deserves competent legal representation when they’re injured.
+The Bachus & Schanker legal team in Colorado was founded with the principle that everyone deserves competent legal representation when they’re injured.
 Becoming the victim of an accident may be the first or one of the only contact you’ve had with the legal system.
 You may not even know where to begin.

 After a trucking accident, we know you have questions: How will I pay my bills?
 Can I sue the responsible party?
 Is there a truck accident lawyer near me I can trust?

 We’ve built our entire law firm to help people like you.
 It’s our goal to handle everything that needs to be done for you to receive the financial compensation you deserve.
 Our attorneys specialize in truck accident claims, and we have the resources to fight for justice for you.

 We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
 Our attorneys are ready to serve you and fight for the compensation you deserve.

 Related Truck Accident Cases: